kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-19-A-Foreigner's-Peking-Duck-Survival-Guide.md

 The whole thing is topped off with the sliced skin from the back and placed on the table*.
 Finally, the chef places the plate of collected scraps&mdash;bit of meat, the wings and drumsticks, the split head, neck, and the coveted "pope's nose"&mdash;on your table and a waitress comes over with a basket full of paper-thin <em>bo bing</em>&mdash;wheat-based pancakes.

-<small>*Looking at this gorgeous platter in front of me&mdash;actually, just looking at a <em>picture</em> of that gorgeous platter&mdash;and comparing it to what passes for Peking duck at New York's Peking Duck House, with its thick, clumsy slices and squishy, fat-saturated skin makes me want to gently pat all of its patrons on the back of the hand with a gently, "there, there."</small>
+<small>*Looking at this gorgeous platter in front of me&mdash;actually, just looking at a <em>picture</em> of that gorgeous platter&mdash;and comparing it to what passes for Peking duck at New York's Peking Duck House, with its thick, clumsy slices, squishy, fat-saturated skin, and pancakes thick-as-tortillas makes me want to tenderly pat all of its patrons on the back of the hand with a gentle "there, there."</small>

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140619-beijing-peking-duck-sinja-minfu-/20140619-beijing-peking-duck-sinja-minfu-11.jpg "bo bing")